eranif/wxdap/README.md

-# gdbd
+# dbgd
-gdb daemon using the DAP (Debug Adapter Protocol) protocol
+Server platofrm for implementing debuggers based on the DAP protocol